puppeteer/puppeteer/docs/api/puppeteer.cookiepartitionkey.md

 </td><td>

 The site of the top-level URL the browser was visiting at the start of the request to the endpoint that set the cookie.

+In Chrome, maps to the CDP's `topLevelSite` partition key.

 </td><td>